Mounjaro®

 Changes in Metabolism: Like a well-known path that’s undergone a sudden diversion, our metabolic rates can change with age.
 A slower metabolic rate means the body takes longer to process medications, which in turn can affect how Wegovy works in your system.

-Again, none of these situations certainly mean Wegovy will be less effective for older users, but they might introduce new elements to consider.
+Again, none of these situations mean Wegovy will automatically be less effective for older users, but they do introduce new elements to consider.
 Imagine yourself at a tea party where everyone's sipping their brew in different ways – from porcelain cups, from glass mugs, from tea bowls.
 While the tea may be the same, the experience varies based on the format it's served in.
 Similarly, Wegovy may behave differently in varied 'bodies'.

 Before beginning Wegovy or any new treatment, always remember to consult your healthcare professional.
 Think of them as the expert gardeners for your body.
 They can expertly determine the right 'care instructions' based on your own, unique 'gardening conditions' to ensure your health remains in full bloom.